Malaria Pills Canada — Malarone vs Doxycycline vs Mefloquine: Cost & Which to Choose

 Book a virtual consultation with our ISTM CTH® physicians, then visit our Toronto pharmacy for vaccination.
 We serve patients from across the GTA — including Mississauga, Etobicoke, and across Toronto.

-Need the malaria prevention for your trip?
+Need the malaria pills canada for your trip?

 Book a virtual consultation with a licensed Canadian physician.
 We'll review your itinerary, issue the prescription, and administer the vaccine at our Toronto pharmacy.

-Book your consultationFrequently asked: Malaria Prevention
+Book your consultationFrequently asked: Malaria Pills Canada

-Can I just use mosquito repellent instead?
+Can I just use mosquito repellent instead of malaria pills?

 Explore other travel vaccines